Skip to main content

 non-compliance with the accessibility regulations:

-• PDF documents aren’t fully accessible to screen reader software or people who need to change font sizes and colours.
-This fails WCAG success criterion 1.3.1 (Info and relationships)
+• older PDF documents aren’t fully accessible to screen reader software or people who need to change font sizes and colours

-• some document attachments are not clearly written.
-This fails WCAG success criterion 1.3.1 (Info and relationships)
+• some document attachments are not clearly written

-Any new PDFs documents we publish will meet accessibility standards.
+Any new PDF or word documents we publish will meet accessibility standards or will be replaced with accessible HTML pages.

 With the exception of publishing PDFs, we intend to address the other non-compliances as soon as is practicable.